Don’t you just love a cute painted pillow?

 To make these Christmas pillows gather up the following supplies:

-A pillow cover (I use burlap pillow covers)
+A pillow cover (I use burlap pillow covers), you can find canvas covers at Ikea, or here online.

-A Stencil (Front Porch Mercantile carries a full line)
+A Stencil (Front Porch Mercantile carries lots in our Moncton and Lunenburg stores)

 A board or piece of plastic that fits into your pillow